jsacksick/commerce_license_billing/README.md

 -----------------------
 The recurring order is refreshed each time it is loaded (`hook_commerce_order_load()`), updating the line items (quantities, prices) based on the latest plan history and usage.

+The start and end timestamps on the line items are maintained.
+For counter usage, they match the start and end of the billing cycle, since counter usage is not prorated.
+For gauge usage and plans, it reflects the exact period that is used for prorating.

 Billing cycle types
 -------------------